 - File State LLC Tax Returns: In most states, LLCs also have to file a tax return, and may have to pay state taxes.
 If you live in one of the seven states that does not have a state income tax (Alaska, Florida, Nevada, S. Dakota, Texas, Washington, and Wyoming), then lucky you!
 For those not so fortunate, you will report and pay taxes for your LLC to your state just like you do federal taxes.

 - Collect Sales Tax: If you sell products or services that are taxable, then you must collect sales tax from your customers and report and pay that tax to the state authorities.
-To learn more, check our guide to sales and use tax.
+To learn more, check our sales and use tax guide.